(Updated August 2023)

 - Electronic communications such as derogatory email, text messaging, websites, and postings on social media.

-Any conduct, whether or not workplace, employment, or education-related, that is directed at someone because he or she opposed a discriminatory practice, made a complaint of discrimination, or participated in such an investigation which might deter a reasonable worker or student from making or supporting a charge of discrimination or harassment.
+Retaliation is considered any conduct, whether or not workplace, employment, or education-related, that is directed at a student because he or she opposed a discriminatory practice, made a complaint of discrimination, or participated in such an investigation which might deter a reasonable worker or student from making or supporting a charge of discrimination or harassment.
 Retaliation can take many forms including abuse or violence, threats, and intimidation.
-Actions in response to a good faith report or response under this Policy are considered retaliatory if they have a materially adverse effect on the working, academic, or College-controlled living environment of an individual and could well dissuade a reasonable worker or student from bringing or supporting a charge of discrimination or harassment.
+Actions in response to a good faith report or response under this Policy are considered retaliatory if they have a materially adverse effect on the working, academic, or College-controlled living environment of a student and could well dissuade a reasonable student from bringing or supporting a charge of discrimination or harassment.
 Retaliation is unlawful and will not be tolerated.
-Any individual or group of individuals can engage in retaliation and will be held accountable under this Policy.
+Any individual or group of individuals including, but not limited to: clubs, organizations, and athletic teams; can engage in retaliation and will be held accountable under this Policy.

 Union College is also committed to the free and vigorous discussion of ideas and issues, which the College believes will be protected by this Policy.
 Union College is committed to protecting the academic freedom and freedom of expression of all members of the College community.
 This Policy shall be applied in a manner that protects the academic freedom and freedom of expression of all parties to a complaint.
 Academic freedom and freedom of expression include, but are not limited to, the expression of ideas, however controversial, in the classroom, residence hall, and, in keeping with different responsibilities, in workplaces elsewhere in the College community.